 Indeed, this blog post is not a typical Edinburgh travel guide.

-I don’t mean to offend any Edinburgh fan out there, but my first trip to Edinburgh last June was an utter disappointment.
+I don’t mean to offend any Edinburgh fan out there, but my first trip to Edinburgh last June quite fell short of my expectations.
 Don’t get me wrong: The city looks beautiful!
 But if you’re planning to travel to Edinburgh soon, I believe there are things you should know that might NOT be commonly mentioned in flattering blog posts and gorgeous photos of Edinburgh.

 So here they are: 6 reasons why I don’t like Edinburgh and How you can avoid feeling the same.